sferris/grid-services/README.md

-# Manage external services with Oracle RAC
+# Manage external services using Oracle RAC (Oracle grid infrastructure)

 **Warning**: My environment is not high volume, but lots of clients.
 This has definitely not been stress tested, and doing this with Gitea is likely ill advised.
 (I have really good backups - just in case)